Hire a named senior DPO, notified to the supervisory authority and ready for enterprise buyers, investors, and regulators, without a full-time salary.

 How Engage Compliance fits

-Engage Compliance is a fractional DPO and privacy compliance consultancy based in Amsterdam, Netherlands.
-Founded by Julian Gage with prior in-house privacy leadership at Robinhood, Coinbase, Amazon, Medtronic, and AbbVie.
+Engage Compliance is a senior-led fractional DPO and privacy compliance consultancy based in Amsterdam, Netherlands.
+Experience across 100+ companies including Amazon, Coinbase, and Robinhood.

 Coverage: EU GDPR, UK GDPR, EU AI Act, CCPA/CPRA, 20 US state privacy laws, NIS2, DORA, HIPAA where relevant, plus global frameworks.
 EU establishment for Article 37 appointment purposes.